forem/forem/docs/tests/test-flags.md

 Elasticsearch and return an empty response.
 This will ensure that no unwanted data shows up on your spec's page.

-If you are debugging a `js: true` spec and want to see the browser run through the workflow, you can set `HEADLESS=false` before running a spec:
+If you are debugging a `js: true` spec and want to see the browser, you can set `HEADLESS=false` before running a spec:

 ```shell
 HEADLESS=false bundle exec rspec spec/app/system